creativity tool # 3: Books *

 There are many ways to encourage storytelling and creativity in young kids.
 Especially, if they are not exhibit their own desire to tell a story.
 Here are some ideas.

 - Puppet shows are great for retelling stories, practicing speaking in front of the audience, coming up with the story on a fly, and, of course, stimulating imagination.
 Homemade puppets are easy to make if you don’t have them or want some new ones.
-Just print out and cutout some characters or use the stickers of your favorite characters and attach them to wooden craft sticks.
+Just print out and cutout some characters or use the stickers of your favorite characters and attach them to wooden craft sticks (or pencils.)
 Your child an you can reenact a story from a book (practicing retelling the story) or create your own story while putting on a show.

 - Make a story game.
 After you read or retell a story to your kid, invite her to create simple “scenes” from the story.
 Use construction paper for grass, forest, ocean, etc. Cut out mountains, trees, or anything else your scene requires.
 Use blocks for simple buildings.
 Involve your child in creation of the scene.